- What are cookies for?

 - To disable cookies: In the ‘Cookies and website data:’ section, click ‘Always Block’.

-- Note there are various levels of cookie enablement and disablement in Safari.
+- Note that there are various levels of cookie enablement and disablement in Safari.

 - From the main menu, select ‘Settings’ (or ‘Preferences’, when using OS X).